nitrico/MapViewPager/README.md

 Check out the **[sample apk](https://github.com/nitrico/MapViewPager/raw/master/MapViewPager.apk)** !

-**Notice:**
+#### Notice:
-* Not fully tested yet but it works perfectly on my Nexus 5 running Marshmallow.
+* **Not fully tested yet**, but it works perfectly on my Nexus 5 running Marshmallow.
+* Only `android.support.v4.app.Fragment` and `SupportMapFragment` supported right now.
 * It is my first Android lib.
-Tips, suggestions or any other comments are welcome.
+Tips, suggestions, features requests and any other comments are welcome.

 ## Features